opengisch/QgisModelBaker/docs/user_guide/import_workflow.md

 !!!
 Note
     If `BASKET OID` is defined in the model, it's required to use the basket handling in QGIS (we need to create the physical model the ili2db parameter `--createBasketCol`).
 This is currently not automatically detected by the Model Baker and needs to be assured by the user.

-When the dataset and basket handling is enabled, a default Dataset called `Baseset` will be created and one basket per topic in the INTERLIS model.
+When the dataset and basket handling is enabled, a default Dataset called `Baseset` will be created and the [page for basket creation](#create_baskets) will appear after schema import.

 ### Stroke Arcs

 If this option is activated, circular arcs are stroked when importing the data.